Small systems and the single-hit approximation in the AMY parton cascade ALPACA: Comparing ALPACA to single-hit calculation

 In Table~\ref{tab:alpaca_CGC_values} we see that \textsc{Alpaca} indeed acts in a non-local way for these parameter points, also with a much larger value of mean scatterings than one.
 The distribution in $\sigma$ is very wide and contains contributions from many pairs that will never scatter and so the mean is not very telling.
 Instead we focus on the more relevant quantity $\langle d_{ij} \rangle$, which is the mean distance between the particles that scatter, at the time of scattering.
-Due to the fact that we find a large $\langle d_{ij} \rangle > R_0$ for all parameter points, we cannot directly compare $v_2$ for those parameters.
-Luckily we have the scaling formula of \cite{Kurkela:2021ctp}.
-Hence we can make a quantitative comparison between the predicted $v_2$ from the scaling formula in some parameter regime where $d_{ij} < R_0$ (and the initial number of partons is reasonable).
+Due to the fact that we find a large $\langle d_{ij} \rangle > R_0$ for all parameter points, we enter a regime where the mean free path is larger than the interaction time, as described above, and so the reliability of the kinetic theory in this range of parameters comes into question.
+Therefore, we can only quantitatively compare results from \textsc{Alpaca} to the single hit calculation for parameter points where the interaction range is small.
+Since this is not the case for the parameter points listed in Table~\ref{tab:alpaca_CGC_values} we instead use the scaling formula of \cite{Kurkela:2021ctp}.
+With this we can make a quantitative comparison between the predicted $v_2$ from the scaling formula in some parameter regime where $d_{ij} < R_0$ (and the initial number of partons is reasonable).